krorvik/viperpit/articles/intro.md

 In october 2019, an [F-16C block 50 module for DCS](https://www.digitalcombatsimulator.com/en/products/planes/viper/) was released in early access.
 The ease of DCS install, combined with modern high quality graphics, suddenly made simulation very interesting indeed.
 With recent releases (2.7), DCS has become even more impressive.
 The module is still in early access, but is progressing nicely and becoming more complete.
 It has been partially overshadowed by it's F/A-18C module counterpart, but this seems to be resolving nicely now.

 The hole in my simulated viper world was finally plugged.

+Before the F-16 module was released, I started my DCS adventure with simple hardware: A Saitek X55 stick and throttle, and shortly after, the rather simple Thrustmaster T.Rudder pedals.

+The X-55 stick is actually quite good, and matches the F-16 stick closely for button positions.
+It still moves of course, as it is meant for other planes too.
+The throttle is not as good however, and DCS does not support the multi-mode button setup.
+Still, a good setup for getting back into simulations.